SAL Illicit Drugs Policy

 Since 2011, ASADA is of the belief the supplement company may have changed the ingredient list which has resulted in the product being sold via the internet on Australian websites.

 HAN Supplement Information

-The World Anti-Doping Agency (WADA) has released the 2017 Prohibited List which will come into effect on 1 January 2017.
-It is important to familiarise yourself with the list to ensure you are ready for the change.
+The World Anti-Doping Agency (WADA) has released the 2017 Prohibited List.
+It is important to familiarise yourself with the list.
 A summary of major modifications is provided here and the monitoring program here.